visionmedia/masteringnode/chapters/modules.md

     var Animal = require('./animal');

+## Pseudo Globals

+As mentioned above, modules have several pseudo globals available to them, these are as follows:

+  - `require` the require function itself
+  - `module` the current `Module` instance
+  - `exports` the current module's exported properties
+  - `__filename` absolute path to the current module's file
+  - `__dirname` absolute path to the current module's directory

+### require()

+Although not obvious at first glance, the `require()` function is actually re-defined for the current module, and calls an internal function `loadModule` with a reference to the current `Module` to resolve relative paths and to populate `module.parent`.

+## module

+When we `require()` a module, typically we only deal with the module's `exports`, however the `module` variable references the current module's `Module` instance.
+This is why the following is valid, as we may re-assign the module's `exports` to any object, even something trivial like a string:

+    // css.js
+    module.exports = 'body { background: blue; }';

+To obtain this string we would simply `require('./css')`.
+The `module` instance also contains these useful properties:

+  - `id` the module's id, consisting of a path.
+Ex: `./app`
+  - `parent` the parent `Module` (which required this one) or `undefined`
+  - `filename` absolute path to the module
+  - `moduleCache` an object containing references to all cached modules

 ## Asynchronous Require

 Node provides us with an asynchronous version of `require()`, aptly named `require.async()`.
 Below is the sample example previously shown for our _utils_ module, however non blocking. `require.async()` accepts a callback of which the first parameter `err` is `null` or an instanceof `Error`, and then the module exports.
 Passing the error (if there is one) as the first argument is an extremely common idiom in node for async routines.